FraserEmbrey/FraserEmbrey/README.md

 I am a photographer and designer based in southeast UK.
 UX/UI and product design are my main interests.

+- 💼 Working at a London-based company on software and hardware projects, writing documentation, research and grant applications incl. creating presentations and videos.
 - 🌱 Currently learning react and SwiftUI.
 Outside of code I am learning Japanese 🇯🇵.
 - 🙋‍♂️ I’d love any advice on learning react, SwiftUI, font design and book recommendations.
 - 💪 Experienced with Figma, Sketch and many other creative apps.
 Languages I am familiar with are: HTML/CSS + JS, python, R, fish & bash scripts.